35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 ### L&Q at Elephant Park

+L&Q is the affordable housing provider on Lendlease's Elephant Park, including one hundred social rented units, all of which are 3-bed homes.
+L&Q are charging below the rent cap for rents, but then adding very large service charges, to take total rents up to at least £213.43pw, against a rent cap of £174.03.
+The latest flats advertised in Robeson Apts, Rodney Place are a whopping £281.20pw.

+Southwark have issued an enforcement notice for an audit of the rents of Sandow House, also on Elephant Park.

 Only a hundred social rented units, all 3-bed - now only nominal.
 Plot H1 planning application.
 Audit - enforcement notice, Southwark News.
 High service charges.

 ### Conclusion - effective monitoring